msabir10/Final_Project/README.md

 ## Machine Learning Model

-### Description of preliminary data preprocessing
+### Description of Data Preprocessing

 - Dropped columns that did not contribute to the prediction
 - Replaced NaN (null) values with mean values for each stock ticker
 - Removed remaining rows that contained NaN values
-- Removed rows with outliers beyong 3 standard deviation from the mean
+- Removed rows with outliers beyond 3 standard deviation from the mean
 - Scaled the training data to Mean = 0 and STD = 1 (with Standard Scaler)

-### Description of preliminiary feature engineering and preliminary feature selection, including our decision-making process
+### Description of feature engineering and feature selection, including our decision-making process

 The data points that have no statistically significant correlation with stock price have been dropped from the feature set: **Market Cap, Enterprise Value, EBITDA, Net Income Available to Common Shareholders, Total Cash, Total Debt.**

-The remaining data points have been used to train the machine learnign and neural network models.
+The remaining data points have been used to train the machine learning and neural network models.

 ### Images from the initial analysis

-#### Initial DataFrame
+#### Initial Data Frame

 ![df1](Resources/df1.png)